Need a REALTOR® for your

 About Peter Stewart

 Peter is a multi-generational Hoosier who was born and raised on the north side of Indianapolis.
 He attended North Central High School and then the Kelley School of Business at Indiana University, where he majored in Entrepreneurship.

 Some would say real estate is in his DNA.
-Peters's grandfather was the president of the Metropolitan Indianapolis Board of Realtors for many years, and he has many family members in the business as well.
+Peter's grandfather was the president of the Metropolitan Indianapolis Board of Realtors for many years, and he has many family members in the business as well.
 He has been a licensed broker since 2009.

 Peter is also a dedicated real estate investor, owning and managing multiple properties across the country.
 He has experience in many areas, including land development, fix & flips, small rental condos, and single-family homes, and multi-unit properties.
 He has worked with many investors of every type over the years, from the casual first-timer to the high-level multi-million dollar corporate clients.
 No matter what your experience level or strategy is, Peter can help you reach all your real estate investing goals.

 About the Indianapolis Area Market